 10 Best Crankshaft Position Sensors

-Finding the best crankshaft position sensors means choosing a component that delivers accurate timing data, durable construction, and precise fitment for your engine.
-These sensors monitor crankshaft speed and position to manage ignition timing and fuel injection, so a failing unit can trigger stalling, hard starts, or a persistent check-engine light.
+Finding the best crankshaft position sensors means choosing a component that delivers accurate timing data, durable construction, and precise fitment for your specific engine.
+These sensors monitor crankshaft speed and position so the engine control unit can manage ignition timing and fuel injection, and a failing unit often shows up as stalling, hard starts, or a persistent check-engine light.
 We ranked the top options by evaluating verified feedback, real-world reliability, coverage breadth, and installation clarity to help you restore confidence in your engine management system.

 Our editorial scoring weighs verified customer ratings, review volume, recent purchase trends, and the specificity of vehicle compatibility.
 We prioritized sensors that cover popular engines, include clear replacement part numbers, and demonstrate consistent performance across diverse driving conditions.
 Items with broader fitment data and stronger reliability signals received higher placement.